|

 By 1855 the population of the town of Schroon reached 2085.
 With the outbreak of the Civil War in 1861 every town was forced to contribute its share of fighting soldiers to defend the Union.
 The institution of slavery was an evil and many were determined to see its termination.
 The war cost our nation over 650,000 lives, more than all of the combined wars our nation was engaged in throughout its history.

-After the Civil War in 1865 the region of the Adirondacks became known to many through the efforts of the writing of the book Adventures In The Wilderness by Reverend William H. Murray.
+Adirondack Region Becomes Popular After the Civil War in 1865 the region of the Adirondacks became known to many through the efforts of the writing of the book Adventures In The Wilderness by Reverend William H. Murray.
 He was first a minister in Boston and later in Connecticut .Many read his book which portrayed the Adirondacks as the most beautiful and glorious region where one would want to vacation .
 His book created a stampede to the Adirondacks.
 Even though many enjoyed the region many did not.
 If you were to visit the Adirondacks in the spring the black flies and mosquitoes were there to greet you making your stay very uncomfortable.
 The decision for many was to return back home.
 A stampede in June was a stampede out in August with stagecoaches filled with bitter people.
 Many began to speak their minds to the Reverend who portrayed the region as glorious paradise everyone should visit however he failed to mentioned the other elements.
 As a Congregationalist minister he was forced to resign his position and later found himself working in the kitchen at a restaurant in Montreal.
 Nonetheless, by June of 1869, many were continuing to pour into the woods and within six years the number of hotels had grown 4 fold.
 In 1872 the New York State legislature called for a topographical survey of the Adirondacks.
-Verplanck Colvin, a self appointed surveyor,completed the survey under the most difficult conditions.
+Verplanck Colvin, a self appointed surveyor, completed the survey under the most difficult conditions.
 Using chains with links he measured distances with his crew who battled the elements of bad weather and insects over several years.
 He would not allow his crew to leave the woods because he was afraid they would never return to finish the job.
 When finished in 1875 he was going to turn over the survey to the State of New York but found they lacked the funds to pay him so he kept the survey until they could pay him for his services.
 Unfortunately, Mr. Colvin in the following years suffered mental fatigue and needed supervision and care.
 He was the first to make a report to the State Legislature that the forests in the Adirondacks should be preserved and that a Park should be created for future generations.
+Durant the Railroad Builder Dr. Thomas Durant completed 40 miles of railroad from Saratoga to North Creek in 1871.
+He and his son organized a fast coach service line to Blue Mt.
+Lake from North Creek.
+Frederick Durant in 1882 built the Prospect House on Blue Mountain Lake.
+It was T-Shaped -two hundred and twenty five feet wide and six stories.
+The hotel had 300 rooms and could accommodate 500 guests, The elevator operated by steam power.
+Every bedroom had electric lights powered by 2 dynamos with steam from a wood furnace The cost to rent a room was $25 per week or $15 per week during the off season.

 The Gilded Era of the Town of Schroon 1875-1910

 Between 1875 and 1910 the Adirondacks was flourishing as a tourist resort area.
 This was the Gilded Age of the Adirondacks.
 Many hotels such as the most famous Leland House in the town of Schroon were built during the gilded era.
 In 1875 there were 200 hostelries including elegant Inns and large Hotels throughout the Adirondacks.
-The town of Schroon had its share to contribute to the region.
-First Leland House-1872-1914
+The town of Scarron had its share to contribute to the region.
+Tourists from New York City and elsewhere made their journey first by stage coach and later by way of the railroad to the Adirondacks.
+The trip was long and difficult at times .
+When they did arrive at their favorite Hotel or Boarding House they usually stayed for one or two weeks.

 The first Leland House was built in 1872 on a 6 acre parcel by Thomas Leland.
 It accommodated nearly 300 quests.
 It was three stories high, 175 guest rooms located where the present hockey rink is today in town.
 In 1898 the Emersons purchased the Leland House and they bought the Adirondack Inn and the Windsor Hotel which as annexes to the 2nd Leland House greatly increased the room capacity of the Leland Hose to three hundred bedrooms and three hundred bathrooms.
 Trout and Venison were highlights on the dinner menu.
 After the main meal Sherbet Ice Cream was served as a favorite desert.
 The price for a week's stay was between $12 to $17 dollars.